TayyibahShaik/Sb-food/README.md

 7. Handle new products and Orders:
 • Create routes and controllers to handle new product listings, including fetching products data from the database and sending it as a response.
 • Implement ordering(buy) functionality by creating routes and controllers to  handle order requests, including validation and database updates.
+This is how the SB food project has been works by using MERN stack

 For any further doubts or help, please consider the GitHub repo, https://github.com/TayyibahShaik/Sb-food